Post-Corona Job Search Tips for 50 Somethings

 9. Become familiar with social media

-Make sure you have a presence on LinkedIn, Facebook, Twitter, and any social media pertinent to your field.
+Make sure you have a presence on LinkedIn, Facebook, Twitter, Instagram even TikTok and any social media pertinent to your field.
 Start a blog.
 This is not just about raising your visibility, it’s also about being seen to be current!
 50 somethings who dismiss social media and modern technology out of hand, and do so volubly, are immediately indicating that they are not at least in touch with modern trends.
 As a minimum you need to understand what it is all about and how it functions.

 If you reject it, do so from an informed position.
 It means that you can communicate with the 25 – 45 age group without your eyes glazing over or looking panic-stricken.
 An older employee rich in traditional skills, but also tuned in to up-to-date technology, is a great combination and brings instant added valued.
 This is the best possible combo.

 Post-Corona Update: This is VITAL.
-I think there will be fewer in this category than there were 10 years ago but I still come across a odd ones.
+I think there will be fewer in this category than there were 10 years ago but I still come across the odd ones.
 In addition, you will need to understand platforms such as Instagram and the power of video in networking and recruitment.

 Interact on LinkedIn by engaging in the content of your network contacts.
 It’s a good way to raise your visibility.